 The tulip season is quite short, and tulips generally only bloom for a couple of weeks between the 2nd week of April to 1st week of May so to be safe, come at the last week of April.

-You might like: How to Find Tulips Fields in the Netherlands the Right Way
+You might like: When, Where & How of Visiting Tulip Fields in the Netherlands

 Discover a Fairytale Village with No Cars/Roads